vpnagraj/acroname/README.md

 ### Exclude articles

-Each function can also be customized exclude articles in the input
+Each function can also be customized to exclude articles in the input
 string:

 ``` r